 Jenica had found a sweet deal on a the Joe Rocket Mesh Jacket and I found a reason to be happy about a jacket again.

-A couple months ago, Jenica found a sweet deal on a Joe Rocket Mesh Street Motorcycle Jacket.
-I was a little hesitant about mesh at first.
-I was worried mesh motorcycle jackets lacked the armor and strength to stand up to the street.
-Having heard stories about mesh jackets, like them exploding on impact, shredding in a slide, or that they didn’t have enough armor for real impacts.
-I began to reconsider when Jenica purchased the mesh jacket in white and seemed to dismount the ride sweat free and so much more comfortable than me.
-So we bought another one for me in black.
+I was a little hesitant about mesh at first, worried a mesh jacket lacked the armor and strength to stand up to the street.
+I heard stories about mesh jackets exploding on impact, shredding in a slide, or that they didn’t have enough armor for real impacts.

 Is a mesh jacket okay in winter?